mmistakes/made-mistakes-jekyll/_drafts/paperfaces-retrospective.md

 ## By the Numbers

 I had this original idea of just drawing a single portrait each day for a year using my iPad and the Paper app.
 When I zipped past that milestone I decided another year wouldn't be that big a deal and ultimately completed well over 800 finished drawings.

+At last look Favstar.fm is showing 2,805 retweets on the tweet I sent out two years ago asking for portrait volunteers.

 Here's a breakdown of various types of portraits I've completed.

 | Type | No. of Portraits[^portraits]
 |---